kchia/blockchain-developer-bootcamp-final-project/README.md

 - In your terminal, run `ganache-cli -p 7545` to start an Ethereum blockchain at port `7545`.
 - Run `truffle compile` to create the build artifacts directory, which contain the bytecodes version of the smart contracts, ABIs, etc.
 - Run `truffle test` to execute the unit tests for the smart contracts.
-- Run `truffle migrate --network rinkeby` to deploy the smart contracts to the Rinkeby network.
+- Run `truffle migrate --reset --network rinkeby` to deploy the smart contracts to the Rinkeby network.
 ### Directory Structure

 - `/.github/workflows`: contains the configuration files for building and deploying the app automatically